Join ENERGY STAR as a Residential New Construction Partner

 100% Commitment Option

-denoted with a special 100% icon on the ENERGY STAR Partner Locator once you have demonstrated progress toward fulfilling that
+denoted with a special 100% icon on the ENERGY STAR Partner Locator once a builder has demonstrated progress toward fulfilling that